mrjones2014/caniuse-rs/README.md

 ## Install

-To install, run `cargo install caniuse-rs`.
+### Via Cargo

+If you have a Rust toolchain installed, you can install by running `cargo install caniuse-rs`.
 The installed binary is named `caniuse`.

+### Prebuilt Binaries

+Prebulit binaries are available from the [latest GitHub release](https://github.com/mrjones2014/caniuse-rs/releases).
+Download the binary for your platform, rename it to `caniuse`, and put it somewhere on your `$PATH`.
+When installing this way on MacOS, after attempting to run for the first time, you will need to open MacOS System Preferences -> Security & Privacy -> General tab, then click "Allow Anyway" to allow the `caniuse` executable to run.

 ### Alfred Workflow

-You can use this as an [Alfred](https://www.alfredapp.com) workflow on MacOS by downloading the `*.alfredworkflow` file from the [latest release](https://github.com/mrjones2014/caniuse-rs/releases) and double-clicking the file from Finder once downloaded.
-Most likely, after attempting to run for the first time, you will need to open MacOS System Preferences -> Security & Privacy, then click "Allow Anyway" to allow the `caniuse` executable to run.
+You can use this as an [Alfred](https://www.alfredapp.com) workflow on MacOS by downloading the `*.alfredworkflow` file from the [latest GitHub release](https://github.com/mrjones2014/caniuse-rs/releases) and double-clicking the file from Finder once downloaded.
+After attempting to run for the first time, you will need to open MacOS System Preferences -> Security & Privacy -> General tab, then click "Allow Anyway" to allow the `caniuse` executable to run.

 ## Usage